-- If you need to contact me, please use email and I will respond within 48 hours (and probably much quicker than that).
+- If you ever need to contact me, please use email and I will respond within 48 hours (and probably much quicker than that).

 - I will put our course materials up on the course website and Canvas weekly.
 When notified, you should read the weekly overview on the course website and then work through the materials in that week’s Canvas module.
 If you set your notifications correctly, you’ll receive an email when I’ve done so.

 - Don’t expect to receive individual reminders about late or missing work.
 I won’t hold your hand.